joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/04/19/us/politics/us-niger-military-withdrawal.html

 **Scientists Fault Federal Response to Bird Flu Outbreaks on Dairy Farms**\
 `Testing for H5N1 infection has been limited, and the outbreak was never confined.
-But asymptomatic cows in North Carolina may have changed all that.`\
+But asymptomatic cows in North Carolina may require a reassessment.`\
 https://nytimes.com/2024/04/19/health/bird-flu-usda-cattle.html

 **Saddling Up and Feeling Spry at Martha Graham**\